Abdominal Transplant Surgery

 International Medical Graduates

-We consider graduates of foreign medical schools on a case-by-case basis.
+We consider graduates of foreign medical schools on a case-by-case basis and offer J-1 and H1-B visas.

 In addition to the above requirements, you must also provide proof of: